hello-robot/stretch_ai/docs/eqa.md

 Launch the EQA agent via the `run_eqa` entry-point.
 By default, the robot will first rotate in place to scan its surroundings, pop out a rerun window (but the rerun contents will not be automatically saved, once you close the rerun window, you lose all visualization data), and you will be asked to enter your questions in the terminal.

-You need to know the ip address of your robot to send commands to your robot.
+You need to know the IP address of your robot to send commands to your robot.
 Once you know your `ROBOT_IP`, you can start running the following commands to try this EQA module.

 You also need to set up your Gemini key before running EQA scripts by